-The following types of funding may be used for study abroad: Pell Grant, Federal Direct Loans (Subsidized and Unsubsidized Stafford Loans and PLUS loans), Perkins Loan, HOPE Scholarship, and other scholarships.
+Any financial aid you currently receive can be used for study abroad, including: Pell Grant, Federal Direct Loans (Subsidized and Unsubsidized Stafford Loans and PLUS loans), Perkins Loan, HOPE Scholarship, and other scholarships.

 Steps to securing Financial Aid for study abroad:

 - Make sure to complete your FAFSA application well in advance of your term abroad.

 - Once you’ve decided on your program, submit these forms to Financial Aid:

 - Verify how your financial aid package will apply to your study abroad program by meeting with an advisor in the Office of Student Financial Aid.